silnrsi/font-lateef/documentation/source/features.md

 fontversion: 4.200
 ---

 Lateef is an OpenType-enabled font family that supports the Arabic script.
 It includes a number of optional features that provide alternative rendering that might be preferable for use in some contexts.
 The sections below enumerate the details of these features.
 Whether these features are available to users will depend on both the application and the rendering technology being used.
 Some applications let the user control certain features such as Character Variants to turn on the rendering of variant characters.
 However, at this point, most applications do not make use of those features so another solution is needed to show the variant characters.
-[TypeTuner](https://scripts.sil.org/ttw/fonts2go.cgi) creates tuned fonts that use the variant glyph in place of the standard glyph.
-TypeTuner also provides the ability to turn on support for the Kurdish, Kyrgyz, Rohingya, Sindhi, Urdu, and Wolof language variants.
+For applications that do not make use of the OpenType Character Variants, you can now download fonts customized with the variant glyphs you choose.
+Read this document, visit [TypeTuner Web](https://scripts.sil.org/ttw/fonts2go.cgi), then choose the variants and download your font.

 See [Using Font Features](https://software.sil.org/fonts/features/).
 Although that page is not targeted at Arabic script support, it does provide a comprehensive list of applications that make full use of the OpenType font technology.